e*thirteen TRS Plus Review

 Our testers used and abused the TRS+ for weeks on end, putting hundreds of miles on this unique dropper post.
 We found it to live up to their claims of consistency and reliability, but it did so with a notably unrefined and clunky feel.
-That said, it's simple, no frills, and it performs the task it's intended to without complaint.
-It's a far cry from the ultra smooth dampened travel of its more expensive competition, but if you're a home mechanic or you just think simpler is better then the TRS+ is an inexpensive option to consider.
+That said, it's simple, no-frills, and it performs the task it's intended to without complaint.
+It's a far cry from the ultra-smooth dampened travel of its more expensive competition, but if you're a home mechanic or you just think simpler is better, then the TRS+ is an inexpensive option to consider.

 Smoothness and Functionality

 The TRS+ did not impress us with its smoothness.
 This post uses a coil spring and mechanical cam locking system, basically a pin in a hole, to move through its travel and stop in 4 preset positions.
 The result of this simple design is notably harsh and somewhat noisy bottom out, top out, and stops in the other two positions.
 We suppose this is to be expected from a design like this, but it is significantly less smooth in its travel, especially when bottoming and topping out, than the competition.
-This is in stark contrast to the super smooth travel and dampened return of a post like the Thomson Elite Covert

 The TRS+ is the only post in our test that is multi-positional as opposed to infinitely adjustable.
 The 150mm version we tested stops in 4 positions, 150mm, 110mm, 80mm, and 0mm.
 Most of our testers ride with our seatposts all the way up or all the way down the vast majority of the time, and those positions are by far the easiest to switch between on the TRS+.

-Occasionally on pedally trail technical sections, we found ourselves using the 110mm position.
+Occasionally on pedal-y trail technical sections, we found ourselves using the 110mm position.
 When we did, that position wasn't hard to find and engage.
 Our testers prefer the infinite adjustment of the other posts in our test, but admit that the four position adjustment of the TRS+ works reasonably well.

 The saddle clamp design on the TRS+ is quite good.
 It is a standard 2-bolt design, but with a user-friendly twist.
 The upper half of the clamp is slotted on both sides so you can remove it without ever fully unscrewing the saddle clamp bolts.
-We wouldn't call this design groundbreaking by any means, but it does make installing or removing your saddle much easier and reduces the likelihood of dropping saddle clamp parts during the process.
+We wouldn't call this design groundbreaking by any means.
+Still, it does make installing or removing your saddle much easier and reduces the likelihood of dropping saddle clamp parts during the process.

 We liked this saddle clamp design better than the standard 2-bolt head found on the majority of the posts in our test selection.
-The 9point8 Fall Line and the Crank Brothers Highline are two other posts in this test that broke the mold with more unique and user-friendly saddle clamp designs.

 The remote lever included with the TRS+ is one of the best things about this seatpost.
-Its setup is slightly more involved than some of the others we tested, but its ergonomics and functionality are top notch.
+Its setup is slightly more involved than some of the others we tested, but its ergonomics and functionality are top-notch.